Murder of Mark Fisher: 2008–2015

-2016-2018
+2016–2018

-On June 9, 2016, Giuca filed his second motion to vacate the verdict (Alan D. Marrus, J.).
+On June 9, 2016, Giuca filed his second motion to vacate the verdict.
 After a hearing Brooklyn Supreme Court Justice Danny Chun denied the motion on June 13.
 The judge ruled that Giuca had received a fair trial.
 Giuca's attorney stated that he would appeal the verdict.

 On February 7, 2018, a four-judge panel of the New York State Second Judicial Department Appeals Court in Brooklyn unanimously overturned Giuca's conviction and ordered a new trial.
 It ruled that the district attorney's office had withheld evidence from the defense.
 On February 20, June 28, and September 6, 2018, Giuca was denied bail.

-On March 22, 2018, Russo confessed to killing Mark Fisher.
+On March 22, 2018, Russo confessed to killing Fisher.
 In a statement passed to Giuca's lawyer, Russo told detectives that he had murdered Fisher and that the gun was his.

 On June 28, 2018, New York's highest court announced it would hear Giuca's case, with oral arguments scheduled for April 30, 2019.